amituttam/notes/docs/study/taoup/taoup-ch3-contrasts.rst

 #.
 VM/CMS is IBM's other mainframe operating system.
 Historically
    speaking, it is Unix's uncle: the common ancestor is the CTSS system, developed at MIT around 1963 and running on the IBM 7094 mainframe.
-   Since the group that wrote CTSS went on to write Multics.
+   The group that wrote CTSS went on to write Multics.

 #.
 The unifying idea of the system, provided by the VM component, is
    virtual machines, each of which looks exactly like the underlying